repos-cl/CS-210-Functional-programming/exercises/exercise-09-alt.md

 Should output:

 ```
-Get var x = 2 from the context.\n
+Get var x = 2 from the context.
-Get var y = 3 from the context.\n
+Get var y = 3 from the context.
-Get var z = 4 from the context.\n
+Get var z = 4 from the context.
 Apply operation + to arguments 3, 4
 Apply operation * to arguments 2, 7
 ```